ptrace(2) — Linux manual page

 At the system call level, the PTRACE_PEEKTEXT, PTRACE_PEEKDATA,

-result at the address specified by the data parameter, and the
+the result at the address specified by the data parameter, and

-return value is the error flag.
+the return value is the error flag.
 The glibc wrapper function

 provides the API given in DESCRIPTION above, with the result